4.4 Breach Notification Rule

 Individual Notice

-Affected individuals must be notified in writing without unreasonable delay and no later than 60 calendar days after the breach is discovered.
-The notice describes what happened, the PHI involved, steps individuals can take, and what the entity is doing.
+Affected individuals must be notified in writing (first-class mail, or email if agreed) without unreasonable delay and no later than 60 calendar days after the breach is discovered — and the clock starts on discovery, not on when the investigation finishes.
+The notice must describe what happened, the types of PHI involved, the steps individuals can take to protect themselves, what the entity is doing, and contact information.

 Notice to HHS

-• Fewer than 500 individuals: log the breach and report it to HHS in an annual submission within 60 days after the end of the calendar year.
+• Fewer than 500 individuals: the breach is still reportable, but logged and submitted to HHS in an annual report within 60 days after the end of the calendar year.

 Media Notice